 Installing Free Sophos Antivirus for Linux in Ubuntu/Linux Mint/elementary OS

-When it comes to security programs market, Sophos is highly respected and immensely popular brand.
-They have made a free version for Linux available which comes with virus scanner and removal tool.
-It also scans for virus in real-time.
-This guide is tested on Ubuntu 17.10, but should also work on older versions too.
+When it comes to PC security, Sophos is a highly respected and famous brand.
+They have made a free version for Linux that comes with a virus scanner and a removal tool.
+What more, it also includes a real-time scanner that can detect threats on the fly.
+Let’s check out how to install it on your P. This guide is tested on Ubuntu 17.10, but should also work on older versions too.

 Launch ‘Terminal’ and propagate to the ‘Downloads’ directory.

 Use ls command to list all directories to know where to navigate.

 Step 3) Use the cd command to go inside the ‘Downloads’ directory.